Remote Sensing and Geographic Information Systems - PgDip, MSc

 Additional mandatory costs

 The latest version of Microsoft Office is available to download for current students, free of charge.
 You can run Office on up to five desktop Mac or Windows.
 You can also run Office Mobile on up to 5 mobile devices (on supported mobile operating systems).
-Other software programs required for this course are either freely available (open source) or else provided free of charge under academic licence (e.g. ESRI's ArcGIS, the remote sensing package Erdas Imagine and SPSS for statistical analysis).
+Other software programs required for this course are either freely available (open source) or else provided free of charge under academic licence (e.g., ESRI's ArcGIS, the remote sensing package Erdas Imagine and SPSS for statistical analysis).

 You will need a PC or laptop with a minimum of 4 GB RAM (preferably higher) and a CPU speed of at least 2.2 GHz.
 As ArcGIS and Erdas Imagine only run on Windows, a Windows-based PC or laptop (rather than Mac) is required.

-Please contact the course team for more information.
+Please contact the course team if you need more information.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.